Clinical Lab Worker Shortage: Addressing the Gap

 Breaking Down the U.S. Clinical Lab Worker Shortage

 The scarcity is being felt in hospitals and laboratories across the U.S., but in certain disciplines, the effect is more dramatic.
-The average rate of vacancies varies among the 17 lab departments which participated in an ASCP 2020 survey.
-According to the survey results, chemistry/toxicology had the highest staff vacancy rate at 13.1 percent while cytology had the lowest at 4.3 percent.
-Other departments with high rates include immunology at 11.9 percent and flow cytometry at 11.4 percent.
+The average rate of vacancies varies among the several lab departments that participated in an ASCP survey.
+According to the survey results, Blood Bank had the highest staff vacancy rate at 18.9 percent while cytogenetics had the lowest at 7.5 percent.
+Other departments with high rates include the chemistry/toxicology department at 18 percent and the core lab at 18.7 percent.

 “Rural areas are definitely feeling it, and any of the states that don’t have many training programs are also likely experiencing a harder time getting workers,” Cremeans said.
 This is due to workers’ tendency to find employment near their alma mater universities, on top of a general preference among the workforce for jobs in or near urban areas.